-Mr John Whiter is chairman of Lloyd's broker, Piiq Risk Partners Ltd (formerly PSE Partners Ltd and before that Ed Broking (London) Ltd).
-He was also chairman of another Lloyd's broker, Ed Broking LLP until November 2019 although he remains chairman of Ed Broking Group Ltd, its parent undertaking.

-Mr Paul Hunt was a director of Britannia Steam Ship Insurance Association Limited, until his resignation on 19 December 2020.
+Mr John Whiter was chairman of Piiq Risk Partners Ltd (formerly PSE Partners Ltd and before that Ed Broking (London) Ltd), a Lloyd's broker, until his resignation on 31 March 2022.
+Mr Whiter was also chairman of Ed Broking Group Ltd until his resignation on 31 March 2022.
+Mr Whiter was appointed as a non-executive director of Continuum Advisory Limited, a corporate finance advisory firm, on 16 January 2023.

 Mr Alan Grant was a director of Thomas Miller Holdings Ltd and Thomas Miller Specialty Holdings Ltd until his resignation on 7 July 2021.
 He was also a director of Thomas Miller Specialty Underwriting Agency Ltd, a Lloyd's coverholder, until his resignation on 25 February 2021.
-He also became a director of Oneglobal Broking Ltd, a Lloyd's Broker, on 14 September 2020.
+He was also a director of Oneglobal Broking Ltd, a Lloyd's broker.
+Mr Grant resigned from the board of ASML on 29 June 2022.